Shop Subscribe

 Arts & Crafts

-From the famed Manhattan skyline with its iconic Brooklyn Bridge to the Opera House and Harbor Bridge of Sydney, Australia’s skyline, city skylines are some of the most recognizable sights around.
-With towering high rise buildings, amazing architectural shapes, and distant, natural wonders, it’s no surprise that these skylines are some of the most photographed subjects in the world.
-And never more so than at sunrise or sunset, when the light illuminates these scenes in an almost-magical way.
+From the famed Manhattan skyline with its iconic Brooklyn Bridge to the Opera House and Harbor Bridge of Sydney, Australia, city skylines are some of the most recognizable sights in the world.
+Towering high-rise buildings, amazing architectural shapes, and distant, natural wonders, make them an exciting muse for artists and photographers.
+And never more so than at sunrise or sunset, when the light illuminates these scenes in a bold way.
+This is a perfect time to channel that muse into beautiful art by following our lesson plan to create a magical city skyline silhouette!

 Ceramics Art Lesson Plan: City Skyline Silhouette

-Creating a 3-D skyline in silhouette is also a great way to help your students grasp the concepts of horizon line, sky line, and silhouette.
-With this project, students will observe and identify city skylines, identify and name basic building shapes and forms (geometry!), and use various tools to design, texture, and paint their own, silhouetted, 3-D cityscapes.
+Creating a 3D skyline in silhouette is a great way to help your students grasp the concepts of the horizon line, skyline, and silhouette.
+With this project, students will observe and identify city skylines, identify and name basic building shapes and forms (geometry!), and use various tools to design, texture, and paint their own silhouetted, 3D city skylines.

-You may want to share images of some spectacular city sky lines with your students before they get started, like:
+Share images of some spectacular city skylines with your students before they get started, like:

 • San Francisco, CA